emmmss/cover-letter-generator/README.md

 - **How to Run:**
   1. Install promptfoo: `npm install -g promptfoo`
   2. Run: `promptfoo eval` (ensure AWS credentials are set in your environment)
-  3. Results and errors are logged in `promptfoo-errors.log`.

 See `promptfooconfig.yaml` for details and to add more test cases or prompt variations.